 Have a Pancake Breakfast (or 2)

 My accommodation was just steps away from an adorable crêperie – Pan Cakes a jeho palacinky and after the first morning, I couldn’t imagine eating anywhere else for breakfast.
 I got a cappuccino and a caramel crepe both mornings.
 The first day, they were playing Christina Aguilera’s debut album from track 1 on.
-I forgot how powerful her ballads were back in the day — go ahead, listen to this and try not to feel something.
+I forgot how powerful her ballads were back in the day — go ahead, listen to this and try to not feel something.

 Rent an Apartment from Ambiente Apartments